Grieverheart/grieverheart.github.io/posts/in-search-for-creativity.md

 <img src="/files/vectron_prototype.png" width="448px" style="display:block; padding:1em 0;"/>

-Having worked out the basic gameplay, I made some mood boards to help me determine the visual style I'd ilke to develop.
-In the end I wanted my game to have a visual style similar to the Vectrex.
-This led me to doing some research on how the Vectrex was programmed, and how the beam in a CRT monitor works and interacts with the phosphors.
-Then it was just a matter of time before I discovered the work of [Jerobeam Fenderson](https://www.youtube.com/user/jerobeamfenderson1), who is making music that looks amazing when displayed on an XY oscillator.
+Having worked out the basic gameplay, I made some mood boards to help me determine the visual style I'd like to develop.
+In the end I wanted my game to have a visual style similar to the arcade game, [Tempest](https://en.wikipedia.org/wiki/Tempest_(video_game)), or the [Vectrex](https://en.wikipedia.org/wiki/Vectrex).
+This led me to doing some research on how the [Tempest was programmed](http://www.kfu.com/~nsayer/games/tempest.html), and how the beam in a CRT monitor works and interacts with the phosphors.
+Then, it was just a matter of time before I discovered the work of [Jerobeam Fenderson](https://www.youtube.com/user/jerobeamfenderson1), who is making music that looks amazing when displayed on an XY oscilloscope.
 I thus decided to base the design of my game around this concept of the sound driving the graphics of the game and vice-versa.

 <img src="/files/vectron.png" width="448px" style="display:block; padding:1em 0;"/>

-The game is far from finished, but I have enjoyed the journey so far very much.
-It led me to self-exploration, and gaining a better understanding of what creativity is.
-It also became clear to me that I really enjoy the research part of designing a game, becoming an "expert" in a small topic, as well as contemplating the various design problems and coming up with satisfactory solutions to these problems.
+The game is slowly coming along given my limited free time, especially with my baby daughter under way.
+Although it is far from finished, I have really enjoyed the journey thus far.
+It has led me to self-exploration, and getting a better understanding of creativity, and of all the different ways it can be sparked.
+It also made me realize how much I enjoy the research part of designing a game; in the beginning you only have a vague idea of how the game will look, feel, and play like -- it's an uneasy feeling.
+But it is by exploring the possibilities and becoming an "expert" in a very special, narrow set of topics, that that concept of the game you had is actualized, as a mirror of that exploration.
+In a sense, a game is a way of transferring that accumulated knowledge in a very unique way.
+Not through words, nor pictures, but through play.